patters-match/pceadvance/README.md

 - Tatsujin (J) - Good speed.
 - Tenseiryu Saint Dragon (J) - Good speed.

 These are just suggestions, please try what ever game you like.
 A lot of US games don't work because they are encrypted, use PCEToy to decrypt these before you use them.
 Also remember to click "US rom" in the legacy Win32 builder app if you want them to work.
-If using the Python 3 builder make sure US ROM filenames contain "(U)" or "(USA)".
+If using the Python 3 builder make sure US ROM filenames contain (U) or (USA).
 Don't use overdumps as these are evil on PC Engine.

 ## How to use
 When the emulator starts use Up/Down to select game, then use B or A to start the game selected.
 Press L+R to open the menu, A to choose, B (or L+R again) to cancel.